 All mainstream schools must appoint a designated teacher; the Special Educational Needs Co-ordinator, who is responsible for the day-to-day operation of the school's SEND policy and maintaining the SEND register.
-He or she will co-ordinate provision for pupils with SEND, monitor the provision mapping and liaise with parents, staff and external agencies.
+They will co-ordinate provision for pupils with SEND, monitor the provision mapping and liaise with parents, staff and external agencies.